History of Arnold Schwarzenegger in Timeline

 2023: Release of "Be Useful: Seven Tools for Life"

-In 2023, Arnold Schwarzenegger released his second book, "Be Useful: Seven Tools for Life", offering life advice and reflecting on his personal experiences.
+In 2023, Arnold Schwarzenegger released his second book, "Be Useful: Seven Tools for Life", offering life advice and reflecting on his experiences.

-On January 17, 2024, Arnold Schwarzenegger was detained by German authorities in Munich for failing to declare an Audemars Piguet watch, later pre-paying potential taxes and auctioning off the watch for €270,000 for the Schwarzenegger Climate Initiative.
+On January 17, 2024, Arnold Schwarzenegger was detained by German authorities in Munich for failing to declare an Audemars Piguet watch to customs.
+He was released after pre-paying potential taxes, and the watch was later auctioned off for charity.

 On October 30, 2024, Arnold Schwarzenegger endorsed Kamala Harris for president.